-- Causes of Fever in Patients with Cancer
+- Causes of Hot Flashes and Night Sweats in Patients with Cancer

-- Causes of Sweats and Hot Flashes in Patients with Cancer
+- Drug Treatment for Hot Flashes and Night Sweats in Patients with Cancer

-- Treatment of Sweats and Hot Flashes in Patients with Cancer
+- Non-Drug Treatment for Hot Flashes and Night Sweats in Patients with Cancer

 - Current Clinical Trials